Lakeland community asks trustees to re-run levy for reduced amount

-More than a hundred of Lakeland community members gathered for the second time Wednesday since the levy failure earlier this month to beg trustees to consider quickly voting to run another, smaller levy in May.
+More than a hundred Lakeland community members gathered Wednesday, for the second time since a supplemental levy failure earlier this month.
+They begged trustees to consider quickly voting to run another, smaller levy in May.

 Their pleas came after trustees put together a special meeting on Nov.
 7 but did not take public comment, instead opting to discuss their options going forward.

-Only two other, much smaller, supplemental levies failed statewide in the West Bonner and Boundary County School Districts, both located north of Lakeland.
-Last year the district had just over 4,500 students, the fourth largest in North Idaho.
+Only two other, much smaller, supplemental levies failed statewide — in the West Bonner and Boundary County districts, both located north of Lakeland.
+Last year, Lakeland had just over 4,500 students, making it the fourth-largest district in North Idaho.

-The school district is located in North Idaho encompassing the city of Rathdrum, along with smaller surrounding towns and unincorporated areas.
+The school district encompasses the city of Rathdrum, along with smaller surrounding towns and unincorporated areas.

 On Wednesday evening, the district’s five trustees sat in a row facing approximately 200 community members seated on the Lakeland High School bleachers.
 Just over a dozen speakers addressed the board during public comment.

-The vast majority supported rerunning the levy in some form with many suggesting reducing the ask amount as a possible solution.
-Attendees, who did not speak, signaled their support for rerunning the levy with loud applause.
+The vast majority supported rerunning the levy in some form with many suggesting reducing the ask amount.
+Attendees who did not speak signaled their support for rerunning the levy with loud applause.

-Attendees criticized the district’s board of trustees for their lack of transparency and unrealistic views of what programs and staff would be cut without levy dollars.
+Attendees criticized trustees for their lack of transparency and unrealistic views of what programs and staff would be cut without levy dollars.

 Board wants to carefully consider options